TommyNhatNguyen/Advertisement-Conversion-Rate-Analysis/README.md

 10. Is there a significant difference in conversion rate between each product?
 ![image](https://github.com/TommyNhatNguyen/Product-Conversion-Rate-Analysis/assets/86128966/fa66a923-d3d0-403d-a4c5-39301d8c9d4a)
 - P-value < 0.05 => There's a significant difference in coversion rate between each products => clothes is the highest, sneakers is the second, then accessories and sport nutrition
+### 4. Conclusion & Recommendation
+**Overview of the data:**
+- Each product accounts for 19% - 20% of total data.
+- More than 71% users prefer using mobile phone than desktop (only 28%)
+- Nearly 3% of users have purchased, the click rate is about 10%.
+**Recommendation:**
+- Put more advertising banners on the first quarter, especially on Febuary because users tend to buy more products at the start of a new year.
+- Focus on pushing clothes and sneakers advertising banners in 2 timeframes: 8p.m - 3a.m and 11p.m - 3.am on both website and mobile to increase conversion rate.
+- We have to put advertising banners on both website and mobile is because users will check information using mobile device, then go to the website to buy.
+Therefore, we have to constantly remind customers about the products across platforms to turn leads into sales.